-If you’re considering participating in a clinical trial, you may ask yourself, “How can I be sure that the trial is safe, fair, and ethical?”
+If you’re considering participating in a clinical research study, you may ask yourself, “How can I be sure that the trial is safe, fair, and ethical?”
 Fortunately, human rights and ethical standards are fundamental when it comes to conducting sound, reliable medical research.
-After centuries of medical experimentation, researchers have developed stringent criteria to resolve ethical issues in clinical trials.
+After centuries of medical experimentation, researchers have developed stringent criteria to resolve ethical issues in clinical research studies.
 Read on to find out more about some of the more common ethical concerns, and how researchers work to combat these every day.

 Combating Ethical Issues with Informed Consent